ravivyas84/go-blog/posts/getting-started-with-azure-functions-and-their-extensions-superpower.md

 Lastly, select the Runtime stack (5), I selected Javascript for this tutorial.

 Press create, this will take a while.
 The portal will first validate things and then close the blade.
-Don’t worry this is normal.
+Don't worry this is normal.

 ![](/assets/azure-image-7.png)